MIO: A Foundation Model on Multimodal Tokens

 \subsection{Image-Related Tasks}

-\paragraph{Image Understanding.} We compare our models with Emu~\citep{sun2023emu1}, SEED-LLaMA~\citep{seedllama}, AnyGPT~\citep{Zhan2024AnyGPT}, Flamingo~\citep{alayrac2022flamingo}, Kosmos-1~\citep{huang2023kosmos1}, MetaLM~\citep{hao2022LMasInterface}, IDEFICS~\citep{laurencon2023obelics}, CM3Leon~\citep{cm3leon}, InstructBLIP~\citep{dai2023instructblip}, Qwen-VL-Chat~\citep{QwenVL}, and LLaVA 1.5~\citep{liu2023llava15}.
-We evaluate our models in diverse tasks, including: (1) image captioning on MS-COCO~\citep{lin2014mscoco} Karpathy test split with CIDEr score~\citep{vedantam2014cider} as the metric, (2) three visual question-answering benchmarks, \textit{i.e.}, VQAv2~\citep{vqav2} (test-dev split), OK-VQA~\citep{marino2019okvqa} (val split), and VizWiz~\citep{gurari2018vizwiz}, with VQA accuracy as the metric, and (3) SEED-Bench~\citep{li2023seedbench}, a comprehensive visual question-answering benchmark including 9 dimensions with MCQ accuracy as the metric.
+\paragraph{Image Understanding.} We compare our models with Emu~\citep{sun2023emu1}, SEED-LLaMA~\citep{seedllama}, AnyGPT~\citep{Zhan2024AnyGPT}, Flamingo~\citep{alayrac2022flamingo}, Kosmos-1~\citep{huang2023kosmos1}, MetaLM~\citep{hao2022LMasInterface}, IDEFICS~\citep{laurencon2023obelics}, CM3Leon~\citep{cm3leon}, and InstructBLIP~\citep{dai2023instructblip}.
+We evaluate our models in diverse tasks: (1) image captioning on MS-COCO~\citep{lin2014mscoco} Karpathy test split with CIDEr score~\citep{vedantam2014cider} as the metric, (2) three visual question-answering benchmarks, \textit{i.e.}, VQAv2~\citep{vqav2} (test-dev split), OK-VQA~\citep{marino2019okvqa} (val split), and VizWiz~\citep{gurari2018vizwiz}, with VQA accuracy as the metric, and (3) SEED-Bench~\citep{li2023seedbench}, a comprehensive visual question-answering benchmark including 9 dimensions with MCQ accuracy as the metric.
 The scores for all baselines are copied from their reports.
 As shown in Table \ref{tab:image-understanding-experiments}, our MIO-Instruct is ranked in the top group among all baselines, demonstrating its competitive image understanding performance.
-Although SEED-LLaMA achieved better scores compared to our model, we additionally support the speech modality.
-It is also noteworthy that MIO, with a size of approximately 7 billion parameters, outperforms several larger models such as Emu-14B and even IDEFICS-80B.
+Although SEED-LLaMA achieved better scores, we additionally support the speech modality.
+It is noteworthy that MIO, with a size of approximately 7 billion parameters, outperforms several larger models such as Emu-14B and even IDEFICS-80B.